Planning a

 COLLABORATIVE EDITING

-Editing with a computer is more like word processing.
+Editing with a computer is like word processing.
 You can move sections of video and audio around in the timeline - even cut and paste.

 With editing equipment, you don't have to worry what sequence you shoot in because you can join your shots in any order.
 You will be able to "insert" graphics, stills, slides or other video in your shots.
 You can also add music, natural sound and narration to replace or mix with the original audio.
 Software can be used to superimpose text on video.